 Always be ready to accept the change.
 Some situations are not in your control, but this change can give you an opportunity to learn.

 Share with others

-Encouraging others will help you in return, it will motivate to keep your commitment to yourself.
-If you like the article, please share with others too, so they also know how Changing habits can change a life.
+Encouraging others will help you in return, it will motivate you to keep your commitment to yourself.
+If you like the article, please share it with others too, so they also know how Changing habits can change a life.